>

 pivot = partition(l, left, right)

-# If k is equal to 'pivot', then 'pivot' is the k-th element in the list.
+# If k is equal to 'pivot', then l[pivot] is the kth element in the list.

-# Otherwise, execute quickselect on the parition comprising elments less
+# Otherwise, execute quickselect on the partition comprising elements less

-# then or greater than or equal to k.
+# than or greater than or equal to the pivot.
+This partition is guaranteed

 if k == pivot: